-The Bharatmala project envisions to improve the efficiency of the National Corridor including the Golden-Quadrilateral and North, South –East West corridor by decongesting the choke points through the construction of elevated corridors, bypasses, ring roads, lane expansion and logistics parks at identified points.
+The Bharatmala project envisions improving the efficiency of the National Corridor including the Golden-Quadrilateral and North, South –East West corridor by decongesting the choke points through the construction of elevated corridors, bypasses, ring roads, lane expansion, and logistics parks at identified points.

 The program has identified around 26,200 km of Economic Corridors or routes that have heavy freight traffic.
 The program has planned to develop the identified Economic Corridors with heavy freight traffic, end to end to ensure seamless, speedy travel and uniformity in standards.
-Feeder Corridors will be developed so as to address the infrastructure asymmetry that exists in many places.
+Feeder Corridors will be developed to address the infrastructure asymmetry that exists in many places.